seek4science/seek-documentation/tech/extended-metadata/create-extended-metadata-type-with-seeds-file.md

 ![](/images/user-guide/extended-metadata/attribute_integer_type.png)
 {:.screenshot}

+### 6. Real Number
-6. **Real Number**: the attribute is used to represent numbers that may have a fractional component or decimal point. (e.g. 180.5)
+The attribute is used to represent numbers that may have a fractional component or decimal point. (e.g. 180.5).

 ```
  ExtendedMetadataAttribute.new(title: 'cholesterol_level', required:true, sample_attribute_type: SampleAttributeType.where(title:'Real number').first)